 The international influence of Diana Rigg as Emma Peel should not be underestimated.
 Whilst the cast and crew have since stated they didn’t realise the impact a female co-lead would have at the time, seeing Diana Rigg take the role of an independent woman to another level after Honor Blackman was globally ground-breaking.

 Innovative at the time and enthralling to this day, with one of the best, if not THE best TV theme music of all time, composed by Laurie Johnson, The Avengers have inspired this exclusive collection of pop art by Art & Hue.
-Take a look at the art prints below.
+Browse the pop art prints above and the greeting cards below.

 If you want to relive the series, or discover it anew, the complete collection is available as a DVD box set or you can find the Emma Peel & Tara King episodes on Blu-ray as well as watch Series 4, Series 5, and Series 6 online at iTunes.